regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 layout: default
 category: updates
 published: true
-title: DEC/JANUARY NEWS ROUND-UP
+title: DEC/JAN NEWS ROUND-UP
-date: 2021-01-31
+date: 2021-01-29
 ---
 In our last [roundup](https://estatewatch.london/november-news-roundup/) we reported on a number of planning applications submitted in the run up to Christmas.
 We also reported on the Mayor's recent announcement that his next round of grant funding will no longer fund replacement homes in estate demolition schemes.
-The current pace of planning application submissions may suggest that schemes are being hurried through before the change in grant funding, which requires a start on site before March next year.
-The New Year has seen yet another major application submitted for the demolition of Ealing's High Lane estate.
+The current pace of planning application submissions may suggest that schemes are being hurried through before the change in grant funding, which requires a start on site before the end of March next year.

+The New Year has seen yet another major application submitted, this time for the demolition of Ealing's High Lane estate.

 <img src="https://estatewatch.london/images/highlane3.jpg" width="50%" class="img-fluid rounded img-thumbnail">